OpenBB-finance/OpenBB/website/content/platform/usage/index.md

 ## Basic Response

-The output of every command is an object which contains the request results, along with additional information.
+The output of every command is an object which contains the results of the request, along with additional information.
 It is a custom class, `OBBject`, and always returns with the fields listed below:

 ```console
 id: ...                 # UUID Tag